zarak/ml-roadmap/README.md

 # ml-roadmap
-Collection of resources for self-studying machine learning.
+A collection of resources for self-studying machine learning, with a heavy focus on mathematics.
+An attempt is made to select canonical math textbooks, but they are primarily selected on the basis of the availability of corresponding video lectures.
+This list is not meant to be comprehensive, but rather focused and tailored to my own goals.

 ## Mathematics
 1. Multivariable Calculus and Linear Algebra